Shawn Lipman: United States

 Lipman joined Wits University Rugby Club at Under-20 level in 1983, from Sandringham High School, where he was a first team player, having received full colours in rugby.
 He represented Transvaal Under-20s whilst playing at Wits and also South Africa in the 1985 Maccabiah Games.

 He represented the United States in the 1991 Rugby World Cup.
 Lipman also represented the US national team in over 20 international matches, including 9 test matches.
 Lipman played against some of the best national teams and players in the world, including the New Zealand All Blacks, England, and France.

-Lipman had a very successful run in the Maccabiah Games, having captained the US team in the 1993 Maccabiah Games and the 1997 Maccabiah Games, and represented the US in the 1989 Maccabiah Games and South Africa in the 1985 Maccabiah Games.
+Lipman had a very successful run in the Maccabiah Games, held every four years, having captained the US team in the 1993 Maccabiah Games and the 1997 Maccabiah Games, and represented the US in the 1989 Maccabiah Games and South Africa in the 1985 Maccabiah Games.
 He was selected as MVP of the Maccabiah Games Rugby Event in 1989, 1993, and 1997.
 In the Maccabiah competition, he won gold in 1985; bronze in 1989; silver in 1993; and gold in 1997.
 He was elected as the flag bearer for the United States delegation in 1997.

 Lipman toured South Africa in 1988 with the Pacific Coast Grizzlies, playing against the top provincial teams in South Africa, including Western Province, South African Defence, Eastern Transvaal, and with victories against Natal, Orange Free State, and Boland.

 Lipman was inducted into the USA's National Jewish Sports Hall of Fame in 2004 along with some of the best professional athletes in the United States, including Mark Spitz.
 He earned the MVP of the Year Award at the Santa Monica Rugby Club eight times, and in 2006 was also inducted into that club's Hall of Fame.

 In 2009 Lipman came out of retirement at the age of 44 to represent the United States at the 2009 Maccabiah Games, winning a bronze medal.
 This culminated a 24-year career of playing at the Maccabiah Games, winning 2 Gold Medals, 1 Silver, and 2 Bronze Medals as a player.

 In June 2011 he was inducted into his third sports hall of fame.
 Along with Taylor Mays of the San Francisco 49ers and Doug Gottlieb of ESPN, Lipman was inducted into the Southern California Jewish Sports Hall of Fame.

-In 2013 he was Head Coach of the USA Maccabi Rugby Team that competed at the 19th World Games.
+In 2013 he was head coach of the USA Maccabi Rugby Team that competed at the 19th World Games.
 The team won the gold medal in sevens, and the bronze medal in fifteens.